The lattice of varieties of monoids

-One of the most profound advances in the study of the lattice $\mathbb{SEM}$ is a complete description of the semigroup varieties with a modular subvariety lattice.
-This result was obtained by Volkov in the early 1990s.
-A full account of its proof, along with a number of related results, took seven articles published in 1989--2004.
-In these articles, semigroup varieties with an Arguesian subvariety lattice were completely determined, and essential information about semigroup varieties with a distributive subvariety lattice was also obtained, resulting in an almost complete description modulo group varieties.
-More detailed information about the aforementioned and related results can be found in~\cite[Section~11]{Shevrin-Vernikov-Volkov-09}.
-Here we note only that, in view of Theorem~\ref{chain gr uncount}, the problem of classifying all semigroup varieties with a distributive subvariety lattice including the group case seems to be extremely difficult.
+One of the most profound advances in the study of the lattice $\mathbb{SEM}$, due to Volkov in the early 1990s, is the complete description of semigroup varieties with a modular subvariety lattice.
+A full account of its proof, along with several of related results, occupied seven articles that were published in 1989--2004; see Shevrin \textit{et~al.}\@ \cite[Section~11]{Shevrin-Vernikov-Volkov-09} for more details.

-One can turn to identities in lattices of monoid varieties.
-The following two problems are of the greatest interest here.